Skip to main content

 Why Edtech Companies Should Be Watching Ed-Fi Developments

-ed-fi_logoAt Unicon, we are seeing continued growth in the adoption of Ed-Fi, not only for K-12 school districts but also across the education technology industry that we serve.
-As education technology continues to evolve and grow, edtech vendors must keep up with the latest developments in data interoperability to stay ahead of the competition.
+ed-fi_logoAt Unicon, we are seeing continued growth in the adoption of Ed-Fi, not only for K-12 school districts but also across the education technology industry and EdTech companies that we serve.
+As education technology continues to evolve and grow, EdTech companies and vendors must keep up with the latest developments in data interoperability to stay ahead of the competition.
 Over the last decade, the Ed-Fi data standard and technology stack emerged as a leading force in the K-12 education space.
 EdTech vendors should carefully look at Ed-Fi when developing new service offerings, and enable the Ed-Fi data standard for their K-12 clients.

 Alignment With Statewide Data Reporting